TluwaniMS/aws-cloud-practitioner-prep/storage-technology-and-services/readMe.md

 Amazon FSx for Windows File Server delivers fully managed Microsoft Windows file servers supported by a native Windows file system.

+## AWS Backup:

+AWS Backup is a fully managed backup service provided by Amazon Web Services (AWS) that enables users to centralize and automate the backup of their AWS resources across multiple services.
+It simplifies the process of creating and managing backups, allowing users to define backup policies, set retention periods, and monitor backup activity from a centralized console.